 Airalo customer service

-I contacted Airalo, and they gave me a list of instructions that were not super easy to read.
-I sent them a bunch of screenshots but didn’t have time to find a solution because I had limited access to wifi.
 I contacted them later and never heard back.
-When I contacted them the third time… I sent my first message at 3:30 pm and they didn’t respond until 2:45 am.
+When I contacted them the third time… I sent my first message at 3:30 PM and they didn’t respond until 2:45 PM the next day.
 In that timeframe, I’d given up and gone to get a physical SIM the old-fashioned way.

-I’d only used 0.5 GBs of the 10 GB I paid for and asked for a refund, but they refused.
+I’d only used 0.5 GBs of the 10 GB I paid for and asked for a refund, and at first they refused because they couldn’t see an issue with the ICCID (nerd stuff).
 It was only $26 USD, but I think that sucks.

 After some back and forth, they finally agreed to give me credit.
 That’s better than nothing and seemed reasonable enough, so I thanked them for the offer… But getting that “offer” was like pulling teeth.